Tulum Or Cancun? Best Mexican City To Visit In My Opinion!

 I recommend Chichén Itzá and to swim through a private cenote oasis!

-Part of why I believe Tulum is the more authentic option is that you’re getting similar activities, foods, and safety levels while Tulum has much lower rates of tourism.
-This will mean fewer crowds and more enjoying yourself!
+PERSONAL OPINION: Part of why I believe Tulum is the more authentic option is that you’re getting similar activities, foods, and safety levels while Tulum has much lower rates of tourism.
+This will mean fewer crowds and more enjoying yourself.

 Places to Stay in Tulum